 The Chord Type .
 See Chord Types for details!
 You can just pick a Chord Type out of the big list, or sift the list by tapping one of the tags below, or type in the chord type name directly (it must exist, though).

-The Hammer, Lock, and Relative properties: these options toggle on and off.
+The Hammer, Lock, Relative, and Sustain properties: these options toggle on and off.